rescript-lang/rescript-compiler/docs/ffi.md

 # Interaction with Javascript/Typescript

-Note this section is still in design space, it's subject to change in the future, we need further document how it works in general.
+Note this section is still in design space, it's subject to change in the future, we need to further document how it works in general.

 ## Call OCaml functions from Javascript/Typescript